lchhieu/push_view/README.md

 composer require lchhieu/push_view
 ```

 If you're using Laravel 5.5 or later you can start using the package at this point.
-Eventy is auto-discovered by the Laravel framework.
+PushView is auto-discovered by the Laravel framework.

 2. Add the service provider to the providers array in your `config/app.php`.